 - Find out from officials if any public buildings in your community have been designated as fallout shelters.

-- If your community has no designated fallout shelters, make a list of potential shelters near your home, workplace and school, such as basements, subways, tunnels, or the windowless center area of middle floors in a high-rise building.
+- If your community has no designated fallout shelters, make a list of potential shelters near your home, workplace and school.
+Look for basements, subways, tunnels, or the windowless center area of middle floors in a high-rise building.

 - During periods of heightened threat increase your disaster supplies to be adequate for up to two weeks.